SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: Experiments

-In this section, we investigate the scalability of SPROUT pre-training and its impact on downstream task performance, as well as the overall efficiency of SPROUT as a unsupervised learning framework.
-Specifically, we fine-tune the pre-trained models on the official competition training split and evaluate them on the validation set using 1-mIoU as the evaluation metric.
-All hyperparameters are kept consistent across experiments during fine-tuning.
+In this section, we investigate the scalability of SPROUT pretraining and its impact on downstream performance.
+Specifically, we fine-tune the pretrained models on the official competition training split and evaluate them on the validation set using 1-mIoU as the evaluation metric.
+All fine-tuning hyperparameters are kept consistent across experiments.